juantejer4/RockPapperScissors/README.md

-Simple implementation of "Rock Papper Scissors"
+Simple implementation of "Rock Papper Scissors", **is live at https://juantejer4.github.io/RockPapperScissors/**